 In July 2016, the Company was added to the Russell 2000 and 3000 indexes.
 With this inclusion, the Compensation Committee decided to transition the external benchmark used for total shareholder return ("TSR") measurement, which is the performance metric used for our performance share awards, away from the "benchmark peer group" to the Russell 2000 index.
-The Compensation Committee believes that the use of an index in for the AIP.
-Additionally, the financial measure weighting will be increased from fiscal 2017's 60% of total AIP to 70% of total AIP.
-The two individual performance metrics, which for fiscal 2017 were together weighted at 40% of total AIP, will be restructured, and the remaining 30% of total AIP will be allocated to qualitative individual performance.
+The Compensation Committee believes that the use of an index in which the Company is a member is a more objective and transparent benchmark for measuring relative TSR.